Grades Prekindergarten through Four

 Teachers and administrators provide a secure base from which students can venture into the greater autonomy of adulthood, a process which involves risk-taking, success, and failure.
 The rigorous curriculum focuses on basic skills, increasingly sophisticated skills and knowledge, critical thinking, creativity, and good study and research skills.
 Students are encouraged to share their special gifts and talents.

 All Middle School students participate in a four-day spring "minimester" of experiential education.
 In homeroom and in group sessions with advisors, students explore a values-based curriculum which includes Quaker beliefs, pluralism, honesty, ethics, the peaceful resolution of conflicts, healthful nutrition, stress management and other topics concerned with the overall health of early adolescents.
-Field trips to local points of interest and a camping trip for 7th and 8th graders are also important parts of the program.

 Fifth and sixth graders are grouped in homerooms of approximately 16 students each.
 Students take English and social studies with their homeroom teacher and may be regrouped for math.
 They study Spanish, science, the arts, library skills, technology, and physical education outside of the homeroom.